Finding a Career Match as a Highly Sensitive Person

 In fact, it can be very challenging, and outright scary at times, especially if your path leads you from a relatively safe but "colorless" job towards the path of self-employment.

-My own journey of "reinventing myself" began in the early 1990s and continues to this day.
-It took me from the realization of just how truly miserable I was in my work-- although outwardly successful-- to identifying what I wanted to do, to gradually phasing out of a steady job and into my own contracting business, followed by years of fine tuning, to where I have landed today.
-There were many very lean times, and times when I thought I'd done the dumbest thing on earth... but I can with a clean conscience and 20 years of hindsight say that I have no regrets about turning my back on "conventional" work in order to carve out my own work path-- MY way.
+My own journey of reinventing myself began in the early 1990s and continues to this day.
+It took me from the realization of just how truly miserable I was in my work— although outwardly successful—to identify what I wanted to do, to gradually phasing out of a steady job and into my own contracting business, followed by years of fine tuning, to where I have landed today.
+There were many very lean times and times when I thought I'd done the dumbest thing on earth.
+But I can say with a clean conscience and 20 years of hindsight that I have no regrets about turning my back on conventional work in order to carve out my own work path-—my way.

-From the author of the popular "Artists Way" books, this book is an invitation to examine prosperity (and success) as something aside from how much money you have in the bank.
-In general, Julia Cameron's approach is very well suited to HSPs.
+From the author of the popular "Artists Way" books, this book is an invitation to examine prosperity (and success) as something other than how much money you have in the bank.
+In general, Julia Cameron's approach is very well suited for HSPs.

-After examining your life and what truly matters to you-- work wise-- you may decide that self-employment is the way to go.
-Not all HSPs are good candidates for self-employment, but an above-average number of us do take that route because we simply cannot find ways for the mainstream to work for us.
+After examining your life and what truly matters to you work-wise, you may decide that self-employment is the way to go.
+Not all HSPs are good candidates for self-employment, but a number of us do take that route because we simply cannot find ways for the mainstream to work for us.